Quantity Tutorial

 cov_mean = mlmc.quantity.quantity_estimate.estimate_mean(covariance_quantity)

-Quantity selection
+Quantity Selection

 length = root_quantity["length"] # Get quantity with name="length"